benthecoder/blog/posts/proust.md

 - "our sense of beauty was not immobile, and could be sensitized by painters, who would, through their canvases, inculcate in us an appreciation of once neglected aesthetic qualities"
 - "great painters possess such power to open our eyes because of the unusual receptivity of their own eyes to aspects of visual experience: the play of light on the end of a spoon, ..., pinkish tones on an old man's skin – qualities that can inspire our impressions of beauty"
 - happiness may emerge from taking a second look; our dissatisfactions may be the result of failing to look properly at our lives rather than the result of anything inherently deficient about them.
-- "it isn't his life that has been mediocre as much as teh image of it he possessed in memory" (images which preserve nothing of life)
+- "it isn't his life that has been mediocre as much as the image of it he possessed in memory" (images which preserve nothing of life)
 - "beauty is something to be found, rather than passively encountered, it requires us to pick up on certain details."
 - simple images provide certainties, ex: spending money makes you happier, aristocrats who are more educated and well-spoken have more class, that formal education, factual knowledge and university degree = intelligence